Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: A conditional independence assumption

+for $t = 1, \ldots, T$, where $f_0(H_{it}), f_1(H_{it}), g_0(H_{it}), g_1(H_{it})$ are known functions of $H_{it}$.
+For example, if we believe that the outcome depends linearly on time, current covariate and previous outcome, that the treatment also interacts with these three variables, and that the outcome has no residual association with other information in $H_{it}$, we may set each of $f_0(H_{it}), f_1(H_{it}), g_0(H_{it}), g_1(H_{it})$ to be $(1, t, X_{it}, Y_{it})$.
 Recall that for simplicity we consider only binary treatment.
-In this section, we provide an additional assumption that, if true, ensures valid inference and person-specific predictions via standard software even when there are endogenous covariates.
+In this section, we provide an additional assumption that, if true, ensures valid treatment inference and person-specific predictions via standard software even when there are endogenous covariates.